 Let’s understand this better with an example:

-You then see Adam who looks like he wants to explore more about your solution.
-You also notice that there are a few other prospects who are just scrolling around but have no intention to learn about your brand nor make an investment.
+Then see Adam who looks like he wants to explore more about your solution.
+You also notice that there are a few other prospects who are just scrolling around.
+But they have no intention to learn about your brand nor make an investment.

 Here is when you realize that Adam is sold with your brand but not completely sold.